French Comics? Mais Oui!

 Spanish Culture Club: Empanadas!

-The first meeting of the 2022-23 Spanish Culture Club revolved around the food culture of Argentina, including the tradition of drinking and sharing yerba mate and the history of empanadas.
+The first meeting of the 2022-23 Spanish Culture Club revolved around the food culture of Argentina.
+Students discussed what typical cuisine one might find in the Argentine Pampas amongst the

 2022 Summer Club T-Shirt Design Contest Winner